 3. Join a project’s community and ask specific questions about their whitepaper

-4. Reach out to us and we would love to check out a project for free, you can join our discord for free with the link below
+4. Reach out to us and we would love to check out a project for free, you can join our Discord for free with this link.